ciresiemanym/platform-documentation/docs/heal_workspaces.md

 Both Python 3 and R are available in Jupyter Notebooks.

-Users can expect to be able to use typical Python or R packages, such as PyPI or CRAN.
-For Python and R, users can start a new notebook with a tile under "Notebook", as shown below.
+Basic Python or R packages , such as PyPI or CRAN, as well as many tools typical for data analysis are already included in the base workspace images without further installation required.
+For Python and R, users can start a new notebook with one of the tiles under "Notebook", as shown below.

 ![Find Python 3 or R when starting a new notebook under “New”.][img New Notebook]

 ## Automatic Workspace Shutdown

-**Warning:** When a BRH Workspace reaches the STRIDES Credits limit for STRIDES Credits Workspaces, or reaches the Hard Limit for STRIDES Grant Workspaces, the Workspace will be automatically terminated.
+**Warning:** When a HEAL Workspace reaches the STRIDES Credits limit for STRIDES Credits Workspaces, or reaches the Hard Limit for STRIDES Grant Workspaces, the Workspace will be automatically terminated.
 Please be sure to save any work before reaching the STRIDES Credit or Hard Limit.

 **Warning:** Workspaces will also automatically shut down after 90 minutes of idle time.
 A pop-up window will remind users to navigate back to the workspaces page in order to save the data.